 Since the transmission of Covid-19 is caused due to close contact, physical distancing measures must be followed.

-Measures you should take during Ramadan as per NCEMA
+Measures you should take to welcome Ramadan as per NCEMA

 - It is advised that all public gatherings in the evening during Ramadan should be strictly avoided.
 The exchange of food between different households and family gatherings should not be held.
 Additionally, feast associated with Suhoor and Iftar can be shared by members of the family alone.

-2. Distribution of meals during Ramadan is common.
+2. Distribution of meals to welcome Ramadan is common.
 The COVID-19 PCR test and the results show that Covid-19 cases are rising.
 Thus, distributing food is now prohibited around homes and mosques.
 Anyone who wish to donate food can do so through charities.

 3. It is highly recommended to give Zakah using electronic mediums alone.
 When it comes to healthcare, you can consult online doctors as well.